• Skip to primary navigation

 4. Uninstall & Reinstall Steam

-If none of the above methods worked for you, try reinstalling the Steam client on your PC.
+If none of the above methods worked, try reinstalling the Steam client on your PC.
 Sometimes removing and reinstalling the program can fix plenty of temporary cache or glitch that can cause errors.

 • Press Windows + R keys to open up the Run dialog box.